Why Romance Writers Should Attend Author Events

 Table of Contents

-My first book event was Festival of the Book held each March in Charlottesville, Virginia.
+My first book event was the Festival of the Book held each March in Charlottesville, Virginia.
 At the time, I was mostly a reader who wrote fan fiction (early 2000’s).

 When my nonfiction books published (under another name), I participated on panels at the Festival.
-But beyond a few bookstore signings, I didn’t attend anything in-person.
+But beyond a few bookstore signings, I didn’t attend anything in person.

 When the first edition of Drawn to Her published, a few romance authors who were repped by the same agent that represented me invited me to participate in a romance author signing event.
 I had no idea what this was or how it worked, but I wanted my book to sell so I sent in my money and began to figure out what I’d need to sell my books.
 It wasn’t long before grumblings about the event organizer had all authors concerned.
 In the end, the organizer took the money and ran.